 Works best when it is personalized.

-Don’t buy email lists.
+Don’t buy an email list.
 Build it yourself by having a newsletter, a free product (course, book), or premium content accessible once people register with their email addresses.

 If you don’t have an email list, then advertise on other people’s newsletters.

 Use email to help people have the perfect experience when they use your product.
 When you see they’re not using a feature, tell them.
-Remind them to use your product when they drop off (don’t finish to sign up, leave purchases in their carts, etc).
+Remind them to use your product when they drop off (don’t finish signing up, leave purchases in their carts, etc).